zainab-ali/reasoning-with-async-rust/docs/markdown.md

 ???

-If we think about what that function should look like for slideshow
+Think about what that function should look like for slideshow
 ---

 # Arbitrary graph